grexi/documentation/Guides/Ruby/Ruby on Rails.md

 In this tutorial we're going to show you how to migrate an existing Rails application to the [cloudControl] platform.
 You can find the [source code on Github][example-app] and check out the [Ruby buildpack][ruby buildpack] for supported features.
-The application follows the official [Rails tutorial] and allows you to create, use and manage simple polls.

-All the steps described in this tutorial can be followed in the git repository via commit history.

-## Original application

-The goal of this tutorial is to migrate a fully functional Rails application to the cloudControl Platform.
 The application in question is a fork of Michael Hartl's [Rails tutorial]'s Sample App and is a Twitter clone.

+## The Rails Application Explained

+### Get the App

 To start, first clone the application from the previously mentioned git repository:
 ~~~bash